Taremeh/t-rex-game/README.md

 - You will have up to **45min** time to work on these three tasks.
 - Complete the tasks in chronological order (i.e., task 1, task 2, task 3).
 - Do not skip tasks before completing them.
-- Do not resize or move the windows during the experiment
+- Do not resize or move the windows during the experiment.
+- You might need to reload the game preview after making changes.

 You are allowed to use: